-1 Module name 42911 Efficient heat transfer 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester.
+1 Module name 42911 Efficient heat transfer 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
 3 Lecturers -

 4 Module coordinator Prof. DrIng.
 Andreas Paul Fröba 5 Contents Compact repetition of fundamentals of heat transfer Thermal and hydraulic design of heat exchangers Performance criteria for efficient heat transfer Minimization of exergy loss via optimization with respect to pressure loss, temperature gradients, mixing effects and heat loss to the ambience Surface design and enhancement devices in single-phase heat transfer Optimization of condensation heat transfer by the promotion of dropwise condensation as well as different types of finned tubes Enhancement of boiling heat transfer by structured surfaces Additives for the enhancement of heat transfer Examples for the improvement of process efficiencies by enhancement of heat transfer, e.g., in power plants or in seawater desalination 6 Learning objectives and skills Students who participate in this course will become familiar with the concepts and realization of efficient heat transfer.
 Students who successfully participate in this module can: Calculate heat transfer and flow in heat exchangers Evaluate the efficiency of heat exchangers by performance criteria and exergy loss analysis Describe and assess the efficiencies of different concepts of heat transfer enhancement Select suitable concepts for heat transfer enhancement for specific applications Understand the impact of heat transfer enhancement and hydraulic optimization on process efficiencies 7 Prerequisites To succeed in this course, students will need to apply acquired knowledge from engineering thermodynamics, fluid dynamics, and heat transfer.
 Skills in engineering thermodynamics form the basis for understanding the concept of exergy that is used to evaluate the efficiency of heat exchangers.
 As this efficiency depends on both heat transfer performance and hydraulic design, fundamental knowledge on the different mechanisms of heat transfer and on fluid flow is necessary.
-8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Elective modules from other specialisation 1-2 Master of Science Clean Energy Processes 20212 Specialisation modules 1-4 Master of Science Clean Energy Processes 20212
+8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Elective modules from other specialisation 1-2 Master of Science Clean Energy Processes 20212

-10 Method of examination Variable (60 minutes)

-11 Grading procedure Variable (100%)

-12 Module frequency only in summer semester

-13 Workload in clock hours Contact hours: 75 h Independent study: 75 h

-14 Module duration 1 semester

-15 Teaching and examination language english

-16 Bibliography Lecture Notes VDI Heat Atlas, Springer 2010 (2nd edition) H. D. Baehr and K. Stephan, Heat and Mass Transfer, Springer 2011 (3rd edition) G. F. Naterer, Advanced Heat Transfer, CRC Press, Taylor & Francis Group 2018 (2nd edition) A. Bejan and A. D. Kraus, Heat Transfer Handbook, John Wiley & Sons 2003 (1st edition)
+Specialisation modules 1-4 Master of Science Clean Energy Processes 20212 10 Method of examination Variable (60 minutes) 11 Grading procedure Variable (100%) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 75 h Independent study: 75 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Lecture Notes VDI Heat Atlas, Springer 2010 (2nd edition) H. D. Baehr and K. Stephan, Heat and Mass Transfer, Springer 2011 (3rd edition) G. F. Naterer, Advanced Heat Transfer, CRC Press, Taylor &amp; Francis Group 2018 (2nd edition) A. Bejan and A. D. Kraus, Heat Transfer Handbook, John Wiley &amp; Sons 2003 (1st edition)

-1 Module name 42912 Life cycle assessment 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester.
+1 Module name 42912 Life cycle assessment 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
 3 Lecturers -